gravitational/teleport/docs/2.5/trustedclusters.md

 ## Introduction

-As explained in the [architecture document](architecture/#core-concepts), Teleport allows to partition a compute infrastructure into multiple clusters.
+As explained in the [architecture document](architecture/#core-concepts), Teleport can partition compute infrastructure into multiple clusters.
 A cluster is a group of SSH nodes connected to the cluster's _auth server_ acting as a certificate authority (CA) for all users and nodes.

-To retrieve an SSH certificate users must authenticate with a cluster through a _proxy server_.
-So if users want to connect to nodes belonging to different clusters, they would normally have to use different `--proxy` flag for each cluster.
+To retrieve an SSH certificate, users must authenticate with a cluster through a _proxy server_.
+So if users want to connect to nodes belonging to different clusters, they would normally have to use different `--proxy` flags for each cluster.
 This is not always convenient.

 The concept of _trusted clusters_ allows Teleport administrators to connect